 The Kent and Lucille Freeland Scholarship Fund was established in 2016, and has been established for Croswell-Lexington High School graduates who have attained a minimum of a C average in their four years of high school and are in need of financial assistance to attend the accredited college, university, or trade school of their choice.
-Preference for one scholarship is to go to a graduate planning to major or significantly study physics and one scholarship to a graduate planning to study chemistry.
 Mr. Freeland was a long-time dedicated teacher of physics and chemistry at Croswell-Lexington High School.
 He attended numerous National Science Foundation Seminars to provide his students with exciting and current science and technology.
 He inspired his students with a positive, respectful, and fun-learning environment.

 This scholarship is administered through the Sanilac County Community Foundation (SCCF).
 For more information on scholarship opportunities through the Sanilac County Community Foundation, contact Melissa Anderson, Executive Director, at the Foundation office at 810-648-3634.